Maternal smoking during pregnancy increases the risk of gut microbiome-associated childhood overweight and obesity

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Infants with mothers who quit smoking during pregnancy reduced the number of cigarettes or had the same number of cigarettes (as before conception) during pregnancy.
+Infants (3 months old) whose mothers quit smoking during pregnancy, reduced the number of cigarettes, or had the same number of cigarettes (as before conception) during pregnancy.

 Group 0 sample size Number of subjects in the control (unexposed) group